woct0rdho/SageAttention/README.md

     * Unlike triton-windows, you need to manually choose a wheel in the GitHub release page for SageAttention
     * Choose the wheel for your PyTorch version.
 For example, 'torch2.7.0' in the filename
         * The torch minor version (2.6/2.7 ...) must be correct, but the patch version (2.7.0/2.7.1 ...) can be different from yours
-    * No need to worry about tbe CUDA minor version (12.8/12.9 ...).
+    * No need to worry about the CUDA minor version (12.8/12.9 ...).
 It can be different from yours, because SageAttention does not yet use any breaking API
         * But there is a difference between CUDA 12 and 13
-    * No need to worry about tbe Python minor version (3.10/3.11 ...).
+    * No need to worry about the Python minor version (3.10/3.11 ...).
 The recent wheels use Python Stable ABI (also known as ABI3) and have `cp39-abi3` in the filenames, so they support Python >= 3.9

 If you see any error, please open an issue at https://github.com/woct0rdho/SageAttention/issues